anastop/mdtopdf/README.md

 Converting markdown to pdf via pandoc.

-Based on the official pandoc/latex Dockerfile, extended with custom fonts.
+Based on the official pandoc/latex Dockerfile, extended with the following typefaces:
+- IBM Plex

 ## How to build